Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     job_title: Administrative Assistant
     image: /img/cristen.jpeg
     body: >-
-      Cristen joined Buckley & Sitzman in August 2016.
-Cristen graduated from the University of Central Missouri in 2009 with a Bachelors of Science Degree in Fashion and Textile Merchandising.
-She provides secretarial support and general office management services to our team.
+      Cristen grew up in Missouri and moved to Lincoln in 2015, where she resides with her husband Steven and two labs Shelby and Buster.
+She loves making her house a home and enjoys shopping, concerts, and gardening.

-      Cristen grew up in  Missouri and moved to Lincoln in 2015, where she resides with her husband Steven and 2 labs Shelby & Buster.
-She loves making her house a home.
-Cristen enjoys shopping, concerts, and gardening.
+      #### BS in Fashion and Textile Merchandising, University of Central Missouri, 2009
 ---